Real-Skill/javascript-tasks/README.md

 When user is authenticated the middleware should set user property on request object, which is used later on as context to create managers.
 Managers pass the context to `security` service that decides if user is authenticated or not.

+If user is NOT authetnicated an is attepmts to get restricted resource, the they should get 401 http status code.
+Password in database should be encoded with `sha1`.

 ##API

 ###Authenticate user